 - Garnish with extra berries and/or lemon slices and serve cold.
 Cover and store any leftovers in the refrigerator for up to 2-3 days.

-Make ahead tip: I suggest making the homemade lemon pound cake 1 day ahead of time.
+- Make Ahead Instructions: I suggest making the homemade lemon pound cake 1 day ahead of time.
 Let it cool, then cover and store at room temperature overnight.
 You can prepare the lemon curd up to 1 week before using.
 Store covered in the refrigerator until ready to use.
 After assembling the trifle, you can refrigerate for up to 6 hours before serving.
 If you wish to refrigerate for longer than 6 hours, I suggest making the whipped cream in two parts.
 To do so, only prepare half of it in step 2 (simply halve all the ingredients).
 Use this for folding into the lemon cheesecake layer in step 3.
 Prepare and assemble the trifle, then cover and store in the refrigerator for up to 1 day.
 When ready to serve, prepare the remaining whipped cream and add it on top of the trifle.